Skip to main content

 Administration, Leadership, and Technology

 Sophia Rodriguez is an Associate Professor of Educational Leadership and Policy Studies and Sociology of Education.
-Her integrated research agenda addresses issues related to racial equity, urban education, leadership, and policy, and centralizes minoritized youth voices.
+Her research agenda addresses issues related to racial equity, urban education, leadership, and policy, and centralizes minoritized youth voices.
 Her current longitudinal projects, funded by the Spencer and W.T.
-Grant Foundations (2019-2027), utilize mixed-methods and ethnographic designs to investigate how community-school partnerships, teachers, leaders, and critical school-based personnel promote equity and advocate for immigrant youth.
-Her scholarly work has appeared in Anthropology & Education Quarterly, AERA Open, Educational Policy, Educational Researcher, Sociology of Race & Ethnicity, Teachers College Record, and Urban Education, and published in media outlets such as the Washington Post, the Brookings Institution, the Conversation, and Chalkbeat as well as covered in Education Week.
+Grant Foundations and Foundation for Child Development, utilize mixed-methods and ethnographic designs to investigate how community-school partnerships, teachers, leaders, and critical school-based personnel promote equity and advocate for immigrant youth.
+She is committed to using research evidence in policy and practice to support immigrant communities.
+Her scholarly work has appeared in Anthropology & Education Quarterly, Educational Policy, Educational Researcher, Sociology of Race & Ethnicity, Teachers College Record, and Urban Education, and in media outlets such as the Washington Post, Brookings Institution, the Conversation, and Chalkbeat as well as covered in Education Week.
 She founded and directs the ImmigrantEdNext Research Lab, a public-facing research hub that involves mentoring doctoral students in multiple projects about how districts, schools, community-based organizations can create spaces of belonging for immigrant youth.
-As a first-generation college student and PhD, she values mentoring as part of her collaborative approach to research and has been recognized for her efforts to support junior researchers and graduate students of color in this effort.
+As a first-generation college student and PhD, she values mentoring and providing students with research experiences.

 Rodriguez's scholarly work as been recognized nationally.
 In 2022, Rodriguez received the Early Career Award for Division G (Social Contexts of Education) in the American Educational Research Association.
-In 2022, she was also named a William T. Grant Scholar by the William T Grant Foundation, which is a prestigious five year fellowship to conduct a longitudinal study about how community based organizations and school districts facilitate welcome and belonging for immigrant youth.
+In 2022, she was also named a William T. Grant Scholar, which is a prestigious five year fellowship to conduct a longitudinal study about how community based organizations and school districts facilitate welcome and belonging for immigrant youth.
 In 2023, she was awarded a Mentoring Grant from the William T. Grant Foundation to support her mentoring of junior researchers of color.
-In 2024, she received the Douglas Foley Early Career Award from the Council for Anthropology & Education for significant contributions to critical, change-oriented ethnographic research.
+In 2024, she received the Douglas Foley Early Career Award from the Council for Anthropology & Education for significant contributions to change-oriented ethnographic research.

 Grants and Projects (Selected)

-• William T. Grant Scholars Program (Principal Investigator, Funded, $350,000).
+• William T. Grant Scholars Program (Principal Investigator).
 “The educational welcome of newcomer immigrant children: A mixed-methods study of school-community partnerships to reduce inequality.”
 (2022-2027).

 • Institute for Museum and Library Services.
 "Linking learning and belonging: A collaborative approach to narrowing the achievement gap for new arrival immigrant teens."
 (Sub-contract).